MarkBoyd14/gamerviews/README.md

 ﻿# GamerViews

-Basic CRUD application with user authentication and authorization.
+CRUD application with user authentication and authorization.
 - Any user can view game reviews
 - Only registered users who are logged in can create/update/delete reviews
 - Registered users can only update/delete their own reviews